thinkb4/a-walk-in-graphql/lessons/day_05/day_05.md

 }
 ```

-But now we cant use the `Character` fields resolvers, it's an `Interface`, hence we need first to identify the concrete Type and then let GraphQL know that because it doesn't know it at this point.
+But now we can't use the `Character` fields resolvers, it's an `Interface`, hence we need first to identify the concrete Type and then let GraphQL know that because it doesn't know it at this point.
 I know it's not really beautiful (it might feel like going back to the dark ages) but the proposed way is to rely on what makes each type different from the others based on the shape.

 ```javascript
 const resolvers = {